saasbook/Tarjimly/README.md

 ### System dependencies

-Our app has been built in Ruby on Rails, with postgrsql
+Our app has been built in Ruby on Rails, with postgrsql and yarn.

 `ruby 2.6.3`